15 Days Everest Gokyo Valley Trekking

 Expand AllCollapse All

-You will be arriving at the Tribhuwan International Airport in Kathmandu.
-After clearing your immigration formalities Trekking Planner's staff will meet you at the arrival gate.
-He/she will guide for short transfer to your hotel room safely.
-The vicinity around your hotel is one of the happening places of Kathmandu city called Thamel.
+You will be arriving at the Tribhuvan International Airport in Kathmandu.
+After clearing your immigration formalities, Trekking Planner's staff will meet you at the arrival gate.
+He or she will guide you safely for a short transfer to your hotel room.
+The vicinity around your hotel is one of the happening places in Kathmandu, called Thamel.

-It is an interesting location where all needful items are available within a stretch of your hand.
-An array of shops, stores and outlets are lined up for your pickings.
-Later you will be checking into your rooms after a rest followed by a meeting in the hotel lobby or foyer for group briefing about your tour ahead.
-The guide will provide you with information of the treks with other necessary queries making your stay with us enjoyable.
+It is an interesting location where all necessary items are within a stretch of your hand.
+An array of shops, stores, and outlets are lined up for your pickings.
+Later, you will be checking into your rooms after a rest, followed by a meeting in the hotel lobby or foyer for a group briefing about your tour ahead.
+The guide will provide you with information about the treks and other necessary queries, making your stay with us enjoyable.

-In the evening a group welcome dinner is organized in a nice authentic Nepalese restaurant to get the taste of local cuisines with local cultural program to entertainment while you enjoy the dinner.
+In the evening, a group welcome dinner is organized in a nice authentic Nepalese restaurant to get a taste of local cuisine with a local cultural program as entertainment while you enjoy the dinner.

 • AccommodationDeluxe Accommodation at 3 star hotel